hydroframe/ospool_parflow/README.md

 Then from your linux server where you have the sif file use scp to copy the .sif file to the demo directory of the clone workspace.

     cd /home/SHARED/virtual-environments
-    scp parflow_mpi.sif username@accesspointname:/user/username/workspaces/ospool_parflow/demo
+    scp parflow_mpi.sif <username>@<accesspointname>:/user/<username>/workspaces/ospool_parflow/demo

 Then you can run parflow directly on the OSPool access point server with the command.
-You must first set your hf_hydrodata email and point that is used by demo.py
+You must first set your hf_hydrodata email and pin that is used by demo.py

     export HF_EMAIL=xxxx
     export HF_PIN=nnnn
     cd ~/workspaces/ospool_parflow/demo
     bash run_demo.sh

+The run_demo.sh script runs a python script "demo.py" (from this repo) that uses subsettools to pull input data of a HUC to a project directory and then runs parflow using that directory.

 ## Run Parflow on OSPool Execution Server
 You can run parflow on an OSPool execution server using Condor.